svaksha/Julia.jl/API.md

 + [Mathematica.jl](https://github.com/one-more-minute/Mathematica.jl) :: is a package that provides an interface for using Wolfram Mathematica™ from the Julia language.

 ### Git API
-it.
 - [GitHub.jl](https://github.com/WestleyArgentum/GitHub.jl) :: A Julia package for interfacing with the GitHub API (v3).
 - [LibGit2.jl](https://github.com/jakebolewski/LibGit2.jl) :: Julia bindings to the LibGit2 library.
-- [MechaJulia](https://github.com/MechaJulia/MechaJulia] :: A little GitHub bot that will assist with anything and everything Julia-related that is needed of
+- [MechaJulia](https://github.com/MechaJulia/MechaJulia) :: A little GitHub bot that will assist with anything and everything Julia-related that is needed of
 - [Octokit.jl](https://github.com/loladiro/Octokit.jl) :: Julia package to access the GitHub API.

 ----